-Selecting P allows the user to print to a system printer or the screen.
+Selecting P allows the user to print to a system printer, screen or email address.
 Printing to the screen is useful when logged in remotely because it allows the user to capture the report and print to a printer attached to a Windows computer.
+The print to email address is useful if you prefer to view and store an electronic rather than a printed copy of a report.

-After entering <P> you will be prompted to select a printing option: use the default printer, select a system printer for the current print job, or print to screen.
+After entering <P> you will be prompted to select a printing option: use the default printer, select a system printer for the current print job, print to screen, or print to one or more email addresses.
 If more than one printer is configured for the MAP system, the default printer is the one selected at login, and the option to select a printer displays the available printers in spreadsheet selection mode (described later in this section).
 Entering <Esc> from the spreadsheet takes you out of the selection process and gives you the default printer.